ZachSand/nasa-mars-rover/README.md

 ### Motivation

-This project was motivated by the a coding excercise
+This project was motivated by the followin coding excercise
 > Using the API described here (https://api.nasa.gov/api.html ) build a project in GitHub that calls the Mars Rover API and selects a picture on a given day.
 We want your application to download and store each image locally.
 > * Use list of dates below to pull the images that were captured on that day by reading in a .txt file
 >  * 02/27/17